marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 If we want to loop over the numbers 1 to 1000 instead it will take long to write down the list of numbers.
-Fortunately, there is a function called :math:`\texttt{range}` in Python, which can do this job for you.
+Fortunately, there is a function called :math:`\texttt{range}` in Python which can do this job for you.
 Range takes two arguments (:math:`\texttt{range(start, stop)}`) and returns a list of numbers (integers) from start to stop.
-Here is to
+Here are two
 examples:

 .. code:: python